PJM Glossary

 PJM Environmental Information Services, Inc. (PJM-EIS)

-PJM Environmental Information Services, Inc. (PJM-EIS), a wholly-owned subsidiary of PJM Technologies, Inc., was formed to provide environmental and emissions attributes reporting and tracking services to its subscribers in support of renewable portfolio standards and other information disclosure requirements that may be implemented by government agencies.
-PJM-EIS owns and administers the Generation Attribute Tracking System (GATS).
+A wholly-owned subsidiary of PJM Connext that was formed to provide environmental and emissions attributes reporting and tracking services to its subscribers in support of renewable portfolio standards and other information disclosure requirements that may be implemented by government agencies.
+PJM-EIS owns and administers the Generation Attribute Tracking System.

 PJM Interchange Energy Market